 At the “Blue Goose”, perched atop Salzburg’s Mönchsberg, there is an overall philosophy: eat, drink, feel good, stay a while...

 Not merely the farmer’s mountain bacon is homemade here.
-That’s why everything at the Kreuz in Reutte/Tirol tastes precisely the way it’s supposed to: delicious, genuine and original.
+That’s why everything at Gasthof Kreuz in Tirol tastes precisely the way it’s supposed to: delicious, genuine and original.

 The historic village inn in Stumm, home town of skiing legend Stephan Eberharter, is itself an enticing invitation that everyone hastens to accept: to savour awhile, to linger awhile.

-Arnulf Rainer’s hometown of Baden pays tribute to this versatile and busy painter with a museum devoted to his work – and housed in a former bath that is a gem of 19th-century architecture.
+Arnulf Rainer’s hometown of Baden pays tribute to the versatile and busy painter with a museum devoted to his work in a former bathing house that is a gem of 19th-century architecture.

 The combination of a protective wall and an exhibition space makes the Alpinarium Galtür and its architecture unique in all of Europe.

-In the middle of Tirol’s Alpine landscape, one is treated to a close-up look at the lifestyle of prominent Austrians of the past, such as Empress Maria Theresa and “Sisi”.
+In the middle of Tirol’s Alpine landscape, visitors are treated to a close-up look at the lifestyle of prominent Austrians of the past.
 Innsbruck’s Hofburg, one of the three most important historical buildings in Austria, was once a favourite residence of the Habsburgs.